 Quick & Easy Tzatziki Recipe on the Fly

 For a homemade tzatziki, mix up some Greek yogurt, a little mayo, as much garlic as you can handle, and grate a little lemon zest in.
 If you have fresh mint, mix in a few thinly cut leaves.
 If you have cucumber, grate some and place in a sieve over a bowl and lightly salt.
 Let the cucumber sit for at least 10 minutes.
 Then squeeze out as much water as possible and then add to yogurt mixture.
 When I made the sauce recently, I forgot to get cucumbers and it was still very tasty.
 Next, add in some dried dill, or my favorite way to add dill flavor is from the tube.
 Fresh dill goes bad very quickly.
 The organic dill mixed in with oil found in the produce, refrigerated section in a tube stays fresh for months.
 Since it’s already rehydrated you can add it to a recipe for instant flavor and don’t have to wait for dried dill to soften and infuse the dish.
+However, if you just have dried dill, go for it!
 Salt and pepper to taste.

 Greek Spices Make the Dish